taikoxyz/docs/src/content/docs/core-concepts/bridging.md

 2. Next, we call `eth_getProof`, which will give us a proof that we did indeed send a message on the source chain.
 3. Finally, we call `isSignalReceived` on the destination chain's SignalService which essentially just verifies the merkle proof. `isSignalReceived` will look up the block hash you are asserting you had stored a message on the source chain (where you originally sent the message), and with the sibling hashes inside the merkle proof it will rebuild the merkle root, which verifies the signal was included in that merkle root—meaning it was sent.

 And boom!
 We have sent a cross-chain message.
 If this is confusing, you can also find a simple dApp that was built during one of our workshops to demonstrate the fundamentals.
-You can find it [here](https://github.com/taikoxyz/MessageServiceShowCaseApp).
+You can find it <a href="https://github.com/taikoxyz/MessageServiceShowCaseApp" target="_blank" rel="noopener noreferrer">here</a>.

 ## How the bridge works